 The enzymes for both sucrose and lactose digestion live in the intestine.
 When damage to the intestine occurs for any reason, such as infection or illness, the levels of both types of enzymes drop.

-Which Foods Are High in Sucrose?
+Foods High in Sucrose

 - Apples